-(A) The coastal trail (path) network, Heeser Drive, Big River Road, and associated upland access support facilities, including but not limited to parking, lavatories, and nature educational signage, shall be maintained, enhanced, and located in the areas of Mendocino Headlands State Park as shown on the Mendocino Town Plan Public Access Maps; provided that (1) public access and support facilities shall be located to protect sensitive species, fragile landforms, coastal resources, and adjacent upland areas against overuse, and (2) may be located in areas within fifty (50) feet of an existing trail, path, drive, road, or upland support facility as necessary to avoid significant adverse effects on the environment that cannot be mitigated consistent with the requirements of the certified Mendocino Town Local Coastal Program.
+(A) The coastal trail (path) network, Heeser Drive, Big River Road, and associated upland access support facilities, including but not limited to parking, lavatories, and nature educational signage, shall be maintained, enhanced, and located in the areas of Mendocino Headlands State Park as shown on the Mendocino Town Plan Public Access Maps; provided that (1) public access and support facilities shall be located to protect sensitive species, fragile landforms, coastal resources, and adjacent upland areas against overuse, and (2) may be located in areas within fifty (50) feet of an existing trail, path, drive, road, or upland support facility as necessary to avoid significant adverse effects on the environment that cannot be mitigated consistent with the requirements of the cortified Mendocino Town Local Coastal Program.
 The Mendocino Town Plan Public Access Maps are illustrative and do not necessarily include all areas that currently provide or could provide public access to the coast.
-The maps shall be interpreted consistent with the text of the policies of the Mendocino Town Plan Public Access Maps are illustrative and do not necessarily include all areas that currently provide or could provide public access to the coast.
-The maps shall be interpreted consistent with the text of the policies of the Mendocino Town Plan Public Access Maps are illustrative and do not necessarily include all areas that currently provide or could provide public access to the coast.
-The maps shall be interpreted consistent with the text of the policies of the Mendocino Town Plan Public Access Maps are illustrative and do not necessarily include all areas that currently provide or could provide public access to the coast.
 The maps shall be interpreted consistent with the text of the policies of the Mendocino Town Plan and the standards of this chapter of the Mendocino Town Zoning Code.

-(B) In specified areas identified in the Mendocine Town Plan, pPrior to the issuance of a coastal development permit for any new development, that has a substantial unmitigated impact on physical public access to or along the shoreline and/or the Mendocine blufftop, an offer to dedicate an easement for public access shall be recorded unless required public access has otherwise been secured as provided herein identified in 1-4 of this section, the decision-making authority shall review the proposed development to ensure the protection of public access to the maximum extent feasible consistent with (1) state and federal law; (2) public safety needs; and (3) the need to protect public rights, the rights of private property owners and natural resources from over use.
+(B) In specified areas identified in the Mendocine Tewn Plan, pPrior to the issuance of a coastal development permit for any new development, that has a substantial unmitigated impact on physical public access to or along the shoreline and/or the Mendocine blufftop, an offer to dedicate an easement for public access shall be recorded unless required public access has otherwise been secured as provided herein identified in 1-4 of this section, the decision-making authority shall review the proposed development to ensure the protection of public access to the maximum extent feasible consistent with (1) state and federal law; (2) public safety needs; and (3) the need to protect public rights, the rights of private property owners and natural resources from over use.
 Unless exempted from the requirement to provide public access as set forth in Section 20.718.020, the decision to impose public access requirements shall be based on a nexus between the project and its impacts on public access and recreation.
 If the decisionmaking authority determines such a nexus exists, the access required shall be proportional to the impacts of the project on public access and recreation.